Skip to main content

 About

-Drapline is a single player role playing game.
+Drapline is a single player role playing game with romance and anime themes.
 It was developed by KANAWO and was released on June 29, 2025.
 It received overwhelmingly positive reviews from players.

 "DRAPLINE" is a roguelite training game where you raise a dragon girl who eats anything and train her to become the strongest in one year.
 Feed her a variety of things to increase her abilities, combine various skills to build your own strategy, and defeat the impending catastrophe!